-- 1. For all input VRs to the bytecode which are not assigned a physical register, according to the current state of the VR location table, generate a load from their stack location into a temporary physical register. - 2.
-If the output VR from the bytecode is not assigned a physical register, set aside a temporary physical register. - 3.
-Generate the appropriate machine instruction using temporary and/or permanent registers - 4.
+- 1. For all input VRs to the bytecode which are not assigned a physical register, generate a load from their stack location into a temporary physical register. - 2.
+If the output VR from the bytecode is not assigned a physical register, set aside a temporary physical register. - generate the appropriate machine instruction using temporary and/or permanent registers - 4.
 If the output VR from the bytecode is not assigned a permanent physical register, generate a store from the temporary physical register to its location on the stack.